Letian-Xie/EOG-Affine-Calibration/README.md

 ## Citation

-If you use this code or build upon this method, please cite:
+If you use this code, please cite:

 Xie, L. (2026).
 EOG-Based Gaze Direction Classification Using Affine Calibration.
-GitHub Repository.
+Zenodo.
+DOI: 10.5281/zenodo.18994964

 Available at:
 https://github.com/SterneSehen/EOG-Affine-Calibration